0xdevalias/devalias.net/_posts/2014-02-12-y-u-no-update-kali.md

 Not too long ago I was setting up a new pentest machine with Kali.
 Fairly straightforward a task, though slightly inconvenienced by the fact that the net was down at the time.
 No matter I thought, continue offline and all should be fine.. apparently not.

-When you don’t have a live net connection during setup Kali decides not to fill in the server details needed by apt-get to pull down anything more than security updates (no new tools for you!)
+When you don't have a live net connection during setup Kali decides not to fill in the server details needed by apt-get to pull down anything more than security updates (no new tools for you!)
 Thankfully this is a simple and quick fix.

 ## But how?

-Having a look over at the [Kali documentation](http://docs.kali.org/general-use/kali-linux-sources-list-repositories) we find the instructions and url’s required.
+Having a look over at the [Kali documentation](http://docs.kali.org/general-use/kali-linux-sources-list-repositories) we find the instructions and url's required.
 Basically we just have to..

 * Edit `/etc/apt/sources.list`
 * Add or ensure the following lines are present: